max/temu-v0/README.md

 2. Clone this repository or instantiate it as a template.
 3. `bun install` in the repository.
 4. `bun run dev` and open http://localhost:5173/ in your browser.
 5. Ask Cursor to make a change.
-For example: "Change the label of the button on the homepage to please click me and when the user clicks open an alert that says Hello my dear user.
+For example: "Change the label of the button on the homepage to please click me and when the user clicks open an alert that says Hello my dear user."